 Cortisol a friend who is also an enemy!

 Our body is a fabulous machine.
 With the evolution through the centuries, it is capable of the greatest achievements and is designed to enable us to cope with all situations.
 Stimuli around us trigger a multitude of chain reactions in the depths of our being.
-These reactions are what allow us to survive our environment.
+These reactions are what allows us to survive our environment.

 Cortisol is a hormone secreted by the adrenal glands.
 Very important for several metabolic functions of the human body, it allows among others to regulate glucose in the blood, controlling blood pressure levels, to secrete insulin, stimulate the immune response and inflammation.
 Normally, this hormone is present in the human body in greater quantity in the morning and in lesser quantities in the evening.
 It was named by some researchers stress hormone, not because it is secreted in times of stress, but because it is secreted in large amounts by the body when it is subjected to intense stress.